 7. Make sure you’re using the proper cloud provider.
 Discuss security measures with your cloud service provider.
 How do they back up your data?
 Do they have site security, such as locked doors or cameras, to prevent physical access to the servers?

-A good cloud provider will care about the security of your data as much as you do, especially because the reputation clings on to it!
+A good cloud provider will care about the security of your data as much as you do, especially because the reputation clings to it!

 Capturing data is the lifeblood of the digital economy, as evidenced by the fact that IoT and other connected devices generate so much of it.